Dallas Goedert Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Matchup vs. Detroit

-- Goedert racked up zero receiving yards in his one career matchup against the Lions, which is exactly the same as his over/under for Sunday's game.
+- In his one matchup against the Lions, Goedert's zero receiving yards total is 51.5 less than his over/under for Sunday's game (51.5).

-- Goedert did not have a touchdown catch in that matchup against the Lions.
+- Goedert did not have a touchdown catch in that game against the Lions.

-- This week Goedert will face the NFL's 22nd-ranked pass defense (279.6 yards allowed per game).
+- The Lions have the NFL's 22nd-ranked pass defense this season, surrendering 279.6 yards per game through the air.

-- At 2.1 passing TDs allowed per game, the Lions defense is ranked 27th in the NFL.
+- The Lions' defense is 27th in the league, conceding 2.1 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Raiders, Goedert was targeted five times and recorded three catches for 70 yards (23.3 yards per reception).
+- Against the Raiders last week, Goedert was targeted five times and racked up 70 yards on three receptions.

-- Goedert has caught five passes on eight targets for 98 yards during his last three games, averaging 32.7 yards per game.
+- Over his last three outings, Goedert racked up five catches on eight targets and averaged 32.7 receiving yards.

 Goedert's Philadelphia Teammates